wonsunahn/CS1632_MonkeySim_ExtraCredit/README.md

 Exercise 4, then click on the "Memory settings" beside "CPU settings".
 Then edit the Profile classes to be "edu.pitt.cs.\*\*" as before.
 Then click on the "Memory" button beside the "CPU" button to start profiling memory objects.
-When the execution is dne, create a snapshot.
-From the snapshot, click on the "Save" icon, and chood "Export Objects", then save in PNG format.
+When the execution is done, create a snapshot.
+From the snapshot, click on the "Save" icon, and choose "Export Objects", then save in PNG format.
 Name the file "memory-before.png".
 You should see 1,000,001 Monkey objects created.

 1. Optimize MonkeySim to reduce the number of Monkey objects created, while